Go back

 Meet Trevor O’Donovan, Information Security Analyst.
 It became clear to him that the phishing incident response tools built into their email platform weren’t cutting it, so his team transformed reporting, remediation, and overall security awareness by revamping their reporting and triage processes.
 They didn’t just improve their immunity to phishing attacks, but also reduced the risk of sensitive email leaving the company during employee offboarding.

-Phishing Herd Immunity Crowdsources Remediation and Boosts Security Awareness
+Phishing Protection Crowdsources Remediation and Boosts Security Awareness

 Incomplete Best Practices — When Phishing Training Isn’t Enough